Honoring Our Military: 200,000 Flowers to be Placed at Arlington National Cemetery for Memorial Day

 INTERVIEWS AVAILABLE IN ENGLISH & SPANISH

-Volunteers are still needed for clean-up on Saturday, June 3, 2017.
-Sign up here: https://www.memorialdayflowers.org/cemetery-volunteer/
+Volunteers are needed for the clean-up on Saturday, Saturday, June 2, 2018.
+Sign up here:

-INTERVIEWS AVAILABLE: Many of the scouts have participated in years past and are from Vienna, Virginia.
-Background interviews can be arranged earlier if needed with organizers, area volunteers, and surviving families of fallen troops touched by the project.
+INTERVIEWS AVAILABLE: Many of the scout troops attending this event have participated in years past and are from Northern Virginia.
+Background interviews can be arranged before the event (outside the cemetery) if needed with organizers, area volunteers, and surviving families of fallen troops touched by the project.

-SUPPORTERS: In partnership with the Foundation, more than 200 retail florists and main street businesses will distribute roses from their shops to the public for placement in cemeteries across the country to honor fallen service members and late veterans.
-Flower growers from Colombia, Ecuador, and the United States donate flowers for the ANC event.
+SUPPORTERS: Flower growers from Colombia, Ecuador, and the United States donate flowers for the event.
 The event is widely supported across the floral industry.
+Sponsors are listed on the Foundation’s website at www.memorialdayflowers.org.
+In partnership with the Foundation, more than 200 retail florists and main street businesses will distribute flowers from their shops to the public for placement in cemeteries across the country to honor fallen service members and late veterans.

-FAMILIES OF THOSE INTERRED AT ARLINGTON: If you have a loved one interred at Arlington National Cemetery and you can´t make it for Memorial Day and would like to have a flower placed at your loved one’s resting place, please contact us at email@example.com with name, section, and headstone number.
-A volunteer will place a rose at the headstone, take a photo and email it to you.
+FAMILIES OF THOSE INTERRED AT ARLINGTON: If you have a loved one interred at Arlington National Cemetery and you can´t make it for Memorial Day and would like to have a flower placed at your loved one’s resting place, please contact us at firstname.lastname@example.org (put ANC-Flower Request in the subject line).
+We will place a flower for you and take a photo to email to you.

 The Memorial Day Flowers Foundation began in 2011 after U.S. citizens working in the floral industry wanted to do something to express their patriotism and profound appreciation for the sacrifices made by America’s military men and women.
 They began with placing 10,000 roses at Arlington National Cemetery for Memorial Day in 2011.
-They continue to work with Arlington National Cemetery to place roses annually for Memorial Day, and have expanded their efforts with the help of volunteers and local businesses to select veterans’ cemeteries around the country.
-The Foundation is a registered 501(c)(3) nonprofit organization.
-More information is available at www.memorialdayflowers.org, on Facebook and Twittter @MemDayFlowers
+They continue to work with Arlington National Cemetery to place flowers annually for Memorial Day, and have expanded their efforts with the help of volunteers and local businesses to select cemeteries around the country.
+The Foundation is a registered 501(c)(3) nonprofit organization in the United States.
+More information is available at www.memorialdayflowers.org, Twittter @MemDayFlowers

 Photos/Video/Interviews/Media Contact for the Memorial Day Flowers Foundation: Ami Neiberger-Miller, 703-887-4877, ami@steppingstoneLLC.com